noahp/libyaml-zig/README.md

-# test-libyaml-static
+# libyaml-zig

-Playing around with using zig to cross-compile static libs/executables.
+Playing around with using zig to build libyaml.

+TODO look into adding zig native bindings for manipulating yaml documents.